 It’s great that there are so many UK and US created resources that Irish schools can “borrow” to use to support our curriculum.
 In the last number of articles, we’ve seen how our younger children can be exposed to brilliant literacy lessons from Literactive and iBoard.
+From a young age, if children are exposed to such things, it not just helps them encompass knowledge more exceptionally but also helps them do better in their curriculum as they grow.
+At home, games such as Scrabble and Crossword can be a great way of teaching too.
+For various genres crossword answers, click on CodycrossAnswer.com.

 At the senior end of things, children can be exposed to a number of resources that probably weren’t originally designed with them in mind, but they make excellent literacy learning tools.
 These web sites are common for the Bebo/MySpace generation – essentially personalising text, graphics, etc. For example, a child can type in some words they wish to learn how to spell into a particular web site, and the words will come out all glittery and pink (if they wish).
 There are a number of these sites which make text more interesting to look at.
 However, most of them contain “teenage-oriented” advertising so they must be monitored before letting our little ones loose on them.
 A Google search for “Family friendly personalised text” might do the trick!
 However, as this is a very individual thing and not all children will like sparkly pink spellings, this kind of thing might not be suited to an Interactive Whiteboard.